upMVC/upMVC/README.md

 What truly sets MMVC apart is its ability to harness the latest PHP capabilities without constraint.
 No more endless loops, as this framework liberates your development possibilities.

+# Use cases: You can use the system as a standalone, as a library, as a library in the standalone version where it can be a module, you can also use it as a standalone in the standalone version /shop /blog /app /anything else - in this way, you split your app into multiple apps(shop, blog, app, anything else as separate instances of upMVC) each with their modules connected to the same or different endpoints.

 # Install:
 # (since there is no release yet)